sanchobbdo/guides/html/README.md

 <title>My first CSS-only redesign</title>
 <link rel="stylesheet" href="default.css">
 <h1>My first CSS-only redesign</h1>
-<p>I’ve read about this on a few sites but today I’m actually doing it: separating concerns and avoiding anything in the HTML of my website that is presentational.
+<p>I’ve read about this on a few sites but today I’m actually doing it: separating concerns and avoiding anything in the HTML of my website that is presentational.</p>
 <p>It’s awesome!</p>
 ```